 Remember the show, The Swan ?
 A select group of women, down on their luck, worked with a group of experts including, a therapist, dentist and plastic surgeon to overcome their issues.
 Not sure how the plastic surgeon factors in, well I do, but it’s just so ridiculous.
 Then there’s the show, Bridalplasty in which girls compete before their wedding day for plastic surgery.
 Huh?
 Wha?
 I wonder how long the marriage lasts after so much plastic surgery?
 Something tells me those men wanted to marry the girl they met, not the girl that was created.
 Likely, they think that perfection equates to happiness or success.
+You could also get a free skin tightening in Los Angeles – My Botox LA Med Spa.
 I know some beautiful people and they have just as many troubles as those not viewed as “beautiful” (beautiful is relative, don’t you think?).
 The best advice I ever got was from my Grandmother, she always used to tell me, “It may be shiny and new on the outside, but you need to dig a little deeper to find out what condition it’s really in.”

 The sad thing is many of these folks on these shows as well as people that watch them believe that, “If I only looked like that I’d be so much more successful!
 If I could lose weight like the people on that show, I’d finally get that job or get that guy or girl, etc.” The Biggest Loser is a good example.
 Sure, they lose weight, a lot of weight, however, once they’re off the show, they go back home to the same stresses, the same issues sans the chef, trainer and therapist.
 The only thing that’s changed is what’s on the outside.
 (Yes, I know, their vitals have changed) But, if it’s not permanent, and they’re not maintaining healthy patterns, then what really changed?
 Only the outside.